margaretmeehan/R-Tasks/RScriptTask/README.md

 ## Requirements
 There are two prerequisites for using this task:
 1. __The build agent running the task must have R installed__.
-R is currently not installed by default on the supported build agents and must be done manually (e.g. by powershell script) before invoking this task.
+The `latest` version of R is currently included by default on the supported build agents.
+If another version is desired, it must be installed manually (e.g. by powershell script) before invoking this task.
 2. __There exists an R script to be run in the repo__.
 This script will need to be referenced by relative path from project root.

 ## Build Agent Compatibility